Management in Community Services

 Students have the right to appeal any academic decisions as set out in the Conestoga Student Guide.
 It is recommended that students begin this appeal process by first meeting with the faculty and/or program coordinator and/or program chair.

-Students not planning to return to the Community and Social Services Management Program the following semester are expected to complete a Withdrawal Form available from the program coordinators, the Registrar's Office, or on the college website.
+Students not planning to return to the Management in Community Services Program the following semester are expected to complete a Withdrawal Form available from the program coordinators, the Registrar's Office, or on the college website.

 Prior to transferring to another program, it is recommended that the student meet with the Program Coordinator.
 Students who decide to change programs may do so by completing and submitting a program application form to the Registrar's Office.
 If considering transferring to a program outside the school in which they are currently enrolled in, students may want to discuss options with a career advisor.
 When a student moves from one Conestoga program to another and where courses numbers/codes are identical or equivalent, automatic credit is given if passing grades are met.